-Amortization of intangible assets - Amortization of intangible assets increased 14% or €2 million for the quarter ended June 30, 2020 and 16% or €3 million for the six months ended June 30, 2020 over the same periods in 2019.
-The increase in amortization expense for the three and six months ended June 30, 2020 is primarily attributable to an increase in the carrying amount of our intangible asset balance over the twelve-month period ended June 30, 2020 as a result of acquisitions completed during this twelve-month period.
+Amortization of intangible assets - Amortization of intangible assets increased 1% or 0.2 million for the quarter ended September 30, 2020 and 11% or 0.2 million for the nine months ended September 30, 2020 over the same periods in 2019.
+The increase in amortization expense for the three and nine months ended September 30, 2020 is primarily attributable to an increase in the carrying amount of our intangible asset balance over the twelve-month period ended September 30, 2020 as a result of acquisitions completed during this twelve-month period.

-Finance and other expense (income) - Finance and other expenses for the three and six months ended June 30, 2020 was €1 million and €3 million respectively, compared to €1 million and €2 million for the same periods in 2019.
+Finance and other expense (income) - Finance and other expense for the three and nine months ended September 30, 2020 was €1.4 million and €4.7 million respectively, compared to €1.2 million and €3.3 million for the same periods in 2019.
 The increases are primarily a result of an increase in the interest expense on debt in 2020 as compared to 2019.

 Income taxes - We operate throughout Europe and we calculate our tax provision in each of the jurisdictions in which we conduct business.
 Our effective tax rate on a consolidated basis is, therefore, affected by the realization and anticipated relative profitability of our operations in those various jurisdictions, as well as different tax rates that apply and our ability to utilize tax losses and other credits.
-For the quarter ended June 30, 2020, income tax expense increased €2 million to €3 million compared to €2 million for the same period in 2019.
-During the six months ended June 30, 2020, income tax expense increased €2 million to €7 million compared to €5 million for the same period in 2019.
+For the quarter ended September 30, 2020, income tax expense increased €1.0 million to €4.7 million compared to €3.7 million for the same period in 2019.
+During the nine months ended September 30, 2020, income tax expense increased €3.4 million to €12.0 million compared to €8.5 million for the same period in 2019.
 Current tax expense has historically approximated our cash tax expense however the quarterly expense can sometimes fall outside of the annual range due to out of period adjustments.
 Current tax expense reflects gross taxes before the application of R&D tax credits which are classified as part of "other, net" expenses in the condensed consolidated statements of income.

 The Coop is subject to tax audits in the countries in which it carries on business.
 These tax audits could result in additional tax expense in future periods relating to historical filings.
-Reviews by tax authorities generally focus on, but are not limited to, the validity of the Coop's inter-company transactions, including financing and transfer pricing policies, which generally involve subjective areas of taxation and a significant degree of judgment.
+Reviews by tax authorities generally focus on, but are not limited to, the validity of the Coop's inter-company transactions, including financing and transfer pricing policies which generally involve subjective areas of taxation and a significant degree of judgment.
 If any of these tax authorities are successful with their challenges, the Coop's income tax expense may be adversely affected and the Coop could also be subject to interest and penalty charges.